OpenNetworkingFoundation/ipxe-build/README.md

 - `undionly.kxpe` - Can be served by a DHCP server and chainloads with the NIC's built in PXE and network driver implementation

 - `ipxe.usb` - write to a USB stick with `dd if=bin/ipxe.usb of=/dev/<rawdevice>`

+- `ipxe.pdisk` - padded to floppy size, useful for some LOM implementations

+- `ipxe.iso` - ISO image for writing to optical discs, and some other tools.

 See also [build targets](https://ipxe.org/appnote/buildtargets).